|

 For more information on how we can help manage your internal audit process, please call us at 800.563.6250 or visit us at www.accupointsoftware.com.
 When it comes to quality management standards, complying with the latest revisions is key.
 A big change is underfoot in the standards world, with the release of the new ISO 9001 standard.
 The International Organization for Standardization (ISO) reviews all standards every five years to ensure they are up-to-date and comparable with the modern market, and since the latest ISO 9001 was released in 2008, a revision has been long-awaited.

 However, there is no need to fret about a complete overhaul of your system; the 2015 update is just that - an update.
 The ISO reports that the main change with the new standard is a restructuring "to make it easier to use in conjunction with other management system standards, with increased importance given to risk."
 If your business is registered to the 2008 version of ISO 9001, you have a three year span to update your quality management system to the 2015 version.
 The new standard was just released in September of this year, meaning that you have until September of 2018 to fully integrate it into your quality management protocols.
 However, as with anything safety and quality related, it is better to update to this revised standard sooner rather than later.
 More information on the new ISO 9001 standard can be found on the ISO's website, where you can watch a quick video outlining the main changes within the new standard.
-If you have any questions on ISO 9001:2015 and how Accupoint can help you meet the new requirements, please contact us at 800.563.6250 or visit us at www.accupointsoftware.com. |
+If you have any questions on ISO 9001:2015 and how Accupoint can help you meet the new requirements, please contact us at 800.563.6250 or visit us at www.accupointsoftware.com.
+For any business, the more efficient your business processes are, the lower your business costs will be.
+Identifying the appropriate corrective actions not only eliminates poor practices, it also ensures that your business is in compliance with applicable API standards.

 Categories